-- 14.7.1 Union members may be allowed to access Union Leave, or Leave With Out Pay, to attend Union-sponsored meetings and training sessions.
-Time away from work for these activities must be approved in advance and in writing by their Department or Division. - 14.7.2 The employee's time away from work will not interfere with the operating needs of the Department or Division, as determined by the Employer. - 14.7.3 The Union will provide the Department or Division and the DHRM Administrator, their designee, with a written list of the names of the employees it is requesting attend any of the above listed activities as soon as practicable, but not less than fourteen (14) calendar days prior to the activity. - 14.7.4 Effective July 1, 2025, the Union will have an aggregate pool of four hundred (400) hours to draw from for Union Leave per fiscal year.
+- 14.7.1 Union members may be allowed to access Union Leave, or Leave With Out Pay, to attend Union-sponsored meetings, training sessions, conferences, and conventions.
+Time away from work for these activities must be approved in advance and in writing by their Department or Division. - 14.7.2 The employee's time away from work will not interfere with the operating needs of the Department or Division, as determined by the Employer. - 14.7.3 The Union will provide the Department or Division and the DHRM Administrator, their designee, with a written list of the names of the employees it is requesting attend any of the above listed activities as soon as practicable, but not less than fourteen (14) calendar days prior to the activity. - 14.7.4 Effective July 1, 2025, the Union will have an aggregate pool of two hundred and fifty (250) hours to draw from for Union Leave for the term of this agreement.
 The pool of hours does not roll over from fiscal year to fiscal year.